edabot/capstone/README.md

 - [ ] Display top 3 of each tag

 ### Bonus Features (TBD)
+- [ ] Break instructions into individual steps for styling
+- [ ] Break ingredients into individual items
+- [ ] save Recipes to the DB when the form loses focus or is left idle after editing.
 - [ ] Follow tags for customized feed
 - [ ] Follow users for customized feed
-- [ ] Break instructions into individual steps for styling
-- [ ] Break ingredients into individual items
 - [ ] Pagination / infinite scroll for Recipes Index